Chatchball/CUR.AI.TOR/README.md

 Science
 Flora & Fauna

+This museum exhibit is in a public space within that culture - describe what the world around the museum looks for each of these exhibits.

 2. Describe the way that the world around the museum looks for each of these exhibits?

 3. What are the learning outcomes of this exhibit?